brettrann/brettrann.github.io/_posts/blog/2016-01-10-spell-check-in-vim.md

 :map <F5> :setlocal spell spelllang=en_us
 {% endhighlight %}

-You can add a word to a local dictionary using 'zg when over a highlighted word:
+You can add a word to a local dictionary using 'zg' when over a highlighted word:

 {% highlight vim %}
 Word 'Jekyll' added to ~/.vim/spell/en.utf-8.add